Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Does Hedera helix need sunlight?

-Hedera helix prefers bright indirect light.
-Put it infront of a large, brightly lit window.
-Keep it away from direct sunlight as it may cause scorching of the leaves.
+Hedera helix prefers bright indirect light; place it infront of a large, brightly lit window.
+Keep it away from direct sunlight as it can cause scorching of the leaves.

 English Ivy can tolerate lower light but too little light will result in leggy growth and loss of leaf color.
-Where natural lighting is not adequate you may use grow lights to supplement it.
+If natural lighting is not adequate, use grow lights to complement it.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth as well as prevent leggy growth.

-Hedera helix flourishes in an average temperature of 16-260C.
+Hedera helix flourishes in a warmth of 16-260C.
 Keep it away from drafts to avoid temperature flactuations.
 Though it can adapt to a wide range of temperatures, constantly high temperatures can damage the plant and cause its death.

-English Ivy has no need for extra humidity, moderate room humidity of 50-55% is sufficient for this plant.
-However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a humidifier to raise humidity.
+English Ivy has no need for extra humidity; a humidity of 50-55% is sufficient for this plant.
+However, for lush growth and to reduce pest infestation, raise humidity; set the pot on a wet pebble tray or use a humidifier.
 Maintain good air circulation to minimize fungal diseases.

 Potting Soil